vmware-automation/solutions/JBoss-7/DomainController/README.txt

-  domain_init_script - The slave service script (downloadable content) host_slave - The JBoss 7 host.xml file for the slave configuration (downloadable content) self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint) zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content) JBOSS_MGMT_USER - the mgmt user free to chose JBOSS_MGMT_PWD - the mgmt password free to chose
+  domain_init_script - The slave service script (downloadable content) host_slave - The JBoss 7 host.xml file for the slave configuration (downloadable content) self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint) master_ip - Bind this to the domain controllers ip in the blueprint, this is set in the JBOSS_HOME/system.properties to communicate with controller. zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content) JBOSS_MGMT_USER - the mgmt user free to chose JBOSS_MGMT_PWD - the mgmt password free to chose